 Audience: General (Public)

-Treasurers Discussion Group – May
+Development Discussion Group – February 2026

 Are you currently serving or interested in serving as a treasurer on a nonprofit board?
 Would you like to connect with others in similar roles to share insights, learn best practices, and discuss the unique challenges of nonprofit financial leadership?